 We are reviewing and updating our Collection Development Policy, the document that details and guides how and what we collect and connect.
-During 2018-19, the Director of Collections Strategy and collaborators throughout the Library will gather focus groups and meet with students, alums, faculty, staff, and community to gather feedback and shape the futures of the Barnard Library Collection.
+In the coming year, the Director of Collections Strategy and collaborators throughout the Library will gather focus groups and meet with students, alums, faculty, staff, and community to gather feedback and shape the futures of the Barnard Library Collection.

 Want to join the conversation?

 - Sign up for the Barnard Collection Development Project listserv to receive announcements of gatherings and updates on the Project.

 - Reach out to Kristen Hogan, Director of Collections Strategy at firstname.lastname@example.org.

 Together in this project, we will build on and refine our current specializations, and the close relationships with faculty, departments, and programs that inform these multiformat collections:

 - Women’s, Gender, and Sexuality Studies,

 Throughout this process, we are informed by Barnard College core values including a commitment to collaborations with neighbors in Harlem; to environmental sustainability; and to building and nourishing relationships that affirm historically marginalized creators, publishing platforms, and researchers.